 EXCLUSIVE BREASTFEEDING AT 6 MONTHS

-In “Breastfeeding and the Use of Human Milk,” the American Academy of Pediatrics recommends that all women exclusively breastfeed for six months, but according to the CDC’s Breastfeeding Report Card, only 16.4% of women were exclusively breastfeeding at six months in 2013.
-This is a national average however.
-For example, 27% of moms were exclusively breastfeeding in Alaska, California and Idaho and just 4.1% in Tennessee.
-The Healthy People 2020 target objective is 25.2% exclusively breastfeeding through six months.
+In “Breastfeeding and the Use of Human Milk,” the American Academy of Pediatrics recommends that all women exclusively breastfeed for six months, but according to the CDC’s Breastfeeding Report Card, only 24.9% of US women were exclusively breastfeeding at six months in 2018.
+However, this figure is very close to the Healthy People 2020 target objective of 25.5% exclusively breastfeeding through six months.

 And, some states are exceeding this target.
 In Alaska, 42.1% are exclusively breastfed at six months.
 Other states with rates over 30% at six months are Indiana, Maine, Minnesota, Missouri, Montana, New Hampshire, Oregon, South Dakota, and Vermont.

 About Peggy O’Mara.
 I am an independent journalist who edits and publishes peggyomara.com.
 I was the editor and publisher of Mothering Magazine for over 30 years.
 My books include Having a Baby Naturally, Natural Family Living, The Way Back Home and A Quiet Place.
 I have conducted workshops at Omega Institute, Esalen, La Leche League, and Bioneers.
 I am the mother of four and grandmother of three.
 Please check out my email newsletter on parenting, social justice, and healthy living.